 44.10: Reconsideration

 An applicant for license renewal may request that the Commissioner reconsider the Department's decision not to renew such applicant's license.
-An applicant may also appeal a supervisor's decision not to approve or sign a professional development plan to the Commissioner, after seeking any review available at the local school district pursuant to 603 CMR 44.04 (1) (d).
+An applicant may also appeal a supervisor's decision not to approve or sign an individual professional development plan to the Commissioner, after seeking any review available at the local school district pursuant to 603 CMR 44.04 (1) (d).
 The applicant shall submit a written request for reconsideration to the Commissioner within 30 days of the date that the applicant received notice that his or her application for license renewal has been denied or that the individual professional development plan was rejected at the highest available level of local review.
 The decision of the Commissioner shall be final.

 44.11 Failure to Satisfy Renewal Requirements

-(1) If the Department determines that the educator has failed to demonstrate that the educator has met the requirements to renew the license, the educator's license will be deemed inactive.
+(1) If the Department determines that the educator has failed to demonstrate that the educator has met the requirements to renew the license, the Department may deem the Educator’s license inactive.
+Alternatively, if the Department determines that the Educator has intentionally submitted a false application or documentation, the department may seek to take action up to and including license revocation pursuant to 603 CMR 7.15(8).

 (2) Before the Department deems the license inactive, it shall notify the educator in writing that the Department intends to deem the license inactive and of the educators right to request a hearing before the Commissioner in accordance with M.G.L. c.
 30A and 801 CMR 1.00: Adjudicatory Rules of Practice and Procedure.
 This notice shall operate as a notice of the action and does not operate as an order to show cause.